 Learning objects for various MA topics.

 The medical assistant spends a lot of time with patients, making soft skills essential to patient interactions and patient satisfaction.
-In our recent survey of employers in the 2020 Industry Outlook, the soft skill that's most important for medical assistants to possess is professionalism.
-It's also one of the most lacking.
+In our recent survey of employers in the 2020 Industry Outlook, the soft skill that is most important for medical assistants to possess is professionalism.